nre-learning/nrelabs-curriculum/lessons/lesson-32/stage2/guide.md

 Another advantage of using JSNAPy is, due to the fact that it uses XPath to locate data in the XML hierarchy, we can make assertions on all child elements of a node, or a specific one.
 This means we can write one test to assert that any and all BGP peers are configured with authentication.

 The XPath expression `//bgp-peer` matches all BGP peers configured on the device.
-Once these are located, the actual test being run is that the node `authentication-configured` exists.
+Once these are located, the actual test being run is that the node `bgp-option-information/authentication-configured` exists.
 This is what Junos places in the body of the response to the RPC `get-bgp-neighbor-information` when a certain peer is configured with authentication.

 Since our BGP peers are not configured with authentication, our previous testrun failed.
 Let's first get our device compliant once more: